hariniravi1102/AI_agent_task_automation/README.md

 An **event-driven AI agent system** that uses **LLMs for reasoning and decision-making**, with full **auditability, confidence scoring, and an LLM Decision Explorer UI**.

+Designed event-driven AI validation pipelines triggered by file uploads and email ingestion, using LLMs and embedding-based semantic analysis to detect anomalies, inconsistencies, and schema drift—replacing brittle rule-based QA systems.

 This project demonstrates how **LLMs operate as agents inside real workflows**, not just chat interfaces.

 ---